lexmartinez/vue-journal/README.md

 # vue-journal

-A simple journal full-stack App to track you [#100DaysOfCode](http://100daysofcode.com/) challenge progress
+:notebook: A simple journal full-stack App to track you [#100DaysOfCode](http://100daysofcode.com/) challenge progress

 > Day 1 of #100DaysOfCode Challenge